What Is Workers’ Compensation?

 Your Temporary Total Disability benefit (TTD) rate is two-thirds of your AWW up to a maximum set by law.
 There are also minimum compensation rates applicable to low wage earners.
 You do not need to pay income taxes on the workers’ compensation benefits you receive.

 Your AWW is the total of all gross wages (before taxes) from every employer that you are working for at the time of your injury.
 The figure also includes overtime, bonuses, incentives, tips (if reported to the IRS), board, lodging, and vacation pay.
 If you are paid a fixed amount per week, your AWW is your weekly gross wage; if you receive a fixed monthly income, multiply your monthly income by 12 and divide that number by 52.

 If your compensation fluctuates from week to week, your AWW may be based on an average of the 26 weeks just prior to the injury.
 Sometimes, however, this amount will not be an accurate reflection of what you could have expected to earn had the injury not occurred.
 In these cases, you can file a petition to request a judge change the AWW and thereby the wage benefits you receive.

 Contact Us For More Answers

-Contact us online or call Midwest Disability Work Comp, P.A., at 888-365-1477 for a free case evaluation and consultation.
+Contact us online or call Midwest Disability Work Comp, at 888-365-1477 for a free case evaluation and consultation.
 All cases are taken on contingency, meaning there are no fees until we recover benefits.